Servings: 5 Total time: 2 hours 30 minutes Difficulty: intermediary

-Lamprais spicy side dishes, eggs, all cooked in a banana leaf.
-This dish offers a perfect balance between spices and aromas for a complete and original meal.
-By carefully selecting its ingredients, this recipe is naturally gluten-free, and, with a little patience, allows you to discover a Sri Lankan classic in all its splendor.
-This curry can also be made with fish and served with mango chutney or shrimp sambal
+Lamprais dish of Dutch origin, prized for its blend of flavors: fragrant rice, meat curry, spicy side dishes, and eggs, all cooked in a banana leaf.
+This dish offers a perfect balance of spices and aromas for a complete and unique meal.
+By carefully selecting the ingredients, this recipe is naturally gluten-free, and with a little patience, allows you to discover a Sri Lankan classic in all its splendor.
+This curry can also be made with fish and served with mango chutney or shrimp sambal.

 Lamprais, Sri Lankan curry